Lucinotion/Lucinotion/README.md

-# Howdy, I'm Luciano but you can call me Lucio 😄
+# Howdy, I'm Luciano but you can call me Lucio, or Luci 😄

 **I develop games, webpages, and some CLI tools too!**